 I am passionate about interdisciplinary research and have endeavoured to combine both an ultimate and proximate approach to my research questions.
 My research predominately investigates the hormonal mechanisms that underpin complex behaviours.
 I also have an interest in the welfare of agricultural, laboratory and domesticated animals.

 I received my PhD from The University of Glasgow where I studied Evolutionary Biology and Endocrinology in the blue tit, Cyanistes caeruleus.
-Since completing my PhD I have been conducting experiments with captive house finches, Carpodacus mexicanus, at The University of California Davis, to examine how the social environment influences male song production.
+Since completing my PhD I have been conducting experiments with captive house finches, Haemorhous mexicanus, at The University of California Davis, to examine how the social environment influences male song production.
 Although I have mostly conducted research with birds, I have also worked with fish species to investigate the role of cortisol in predator – prey interactions.

 - Ph.D. in Ecology and Evolutionary Biology, The University of Glasgow, UK, Supervisors: Dr Kathryn Arnold and Prof Neil Evans